emmajanedrews/base-template/_drafts/prepare-your-home-for-snowmelt-now-.md

 {% include youtube.html %}

-<center>The snowmelt season has officially begun.
-Prepare yourself by checking these 6 things to keep your house safe.</center>
+<center><em>The snowmelt season has officially begun.
+Prepare yourself by checking these 6 things to keep your house safe.</em></center>

 <center>&nbsp;</center>